ersc-docs/ersc-docs.github.io/pages/A-Seamless-Modding-Rewrite.md

     ![image](https://github.com/ersc-docs/ersc-docs.github.io/assets/174225858/7f5186e7-d4d5-40e5-8914-cb4a3b419916)

-12. When you feel happy with your options click `Randomize items and enemies` and wait for the randomizer to finish.\ If you uncheck a tab the `Randomize` button will reflect this.
+12. When you feel happy with your options click `Randomize items and enemies` and wait for the randomizer to finish.<br /> If you uncheck a tab the `Randomize` button will reflect this.